Spirent/iTest-assets/README.md

   </tr>
 </table>

-All assets in the Automaton Asset Warehouse  are categorized into three levels of maturity/testing:
+All assets in the Automation Asset Warehouse are categorized into three levels of maturity/testing:
 - Certified:  provided and tested by Spirent
 - Reference:  provided by Spirent with intent to serve as “blueprint” for your project's structure and usage
-- Community:  submitted by community or Spirent personnel with no review by Spirent
+- Community:  submitted by community or Spirent personnel with no review or testing by Spirent

 You are encouraged to submit your projects back to the Warehouse for others to benefit from.